riakhaitan/tp/docs/UserGuide.md

 ### Finding expenses: `find`

-Find expenses with the stated keyword(s) in descriptors.
+Finds expenses with the stated keyword(s) in descriptors.
 If more than one keyword is provided, return list of expenses with expense description that matches any of the keywords provided.

-Format: `find KEYWORD(S)`
+Format: `find KEYWORD [MORE_KEYWORDS]`

 Examples: